Alfo5123/Alfo5123.github.io/_news/announcement_2.md

 > —Stephen Wolfram

-Jean shorts raw denim Vice normcore, art party High Life PBR skateboard stumptown vinyl kitsch.
-Four loko meh 8-bit, tousled banh mi tilde forage Schlitz dreamcatcher twee 3 wolf moon.
-Chambray asymmetrical paleo salvia, sartorial umami four loko master cleanse drinking vinegar brunch. <a href="https://www.pinterest.com" target="blank">Pinterest</a> DIY authentic Schlitz, hoodie Intelligentsia butcher trust fund brunch shabby chic Kickstarter forage flexitarian.
-Direct trade <a href="https://www.ted.com/talks/stephen_wolfram_computing_a_theory_of_everything/transcript?language=en" target="blank">famous TED talk</a> meggings stumptown plaid, pop-up taxidermy.
+Perhaps in many of the other computational universes the classical "never meet your heroes" would have fitted perfectly, yet this was an  interesting exception.
+Around 2005, I was naively  introduced to [Wolfram Alpha](http://www.wolframalpha.com/) as an intuitive tool to efficiently ace cumbersome math calculations at school.
+Although it remained as that for a couple of years, later I started to get intersted on how those calculations were computed so fast and precisely, from an algorithmic point of view.
+To my surprise, this happened to be a result of several decades of effort based on the idea of using simple principles to compute complex systems: eventually I was fully engaged in a New Kind of Science.

+Stepheh Wolfram, who you perhaps may know from his  <a href="https://www.ted.com/talks/stephen_wolfram_computing_a_theory_of_everything/transcript?language=en" target="blank">famous TED talk</a> is the genius mind behind it.
 Hoodie XOXO fingerstache scenester Echo Park.
 Plaid ugh Wes Anderson, freegan pug selvage fanny pack leggings pickled food truck DIY irony Banksy.

 #### Hipster list
 <ul>